Mom's Dinner

 Doubling

 If you are hosting a large crowd, you can absolutely double this recipe.
-Just make it in a larger 9×13 dish.
+Just double the ingredients and make it in a larger 9×13 dish.
 The baking time will be the same.

 Tips to Make The BEST Sausage Stuffing